Early Childhood Studies

 The early years are a critical time in the life of a young child.
 During this time children develop physically, socially and cognitively at a phenomenal rate.
 Children and their families need the support and expertise of skilled professionals who understand this stage of early childhood.

+The BA in Early Childhood Studies (ECS) program is designed for both first-time freshman and transfer students.
 The ECS coursework focuses on young children’s growth and development including cognitive, social, emotional and perceptual-motor development.
 Students will also become familiar with various assessments and developmentally appropriate learning environments for young children.
+This major also provides an excellent foundation for the special education teaching credential and Early Childhood Special Education Added Authorization (ECSE).
 The Early Childhood Studies degree will open up other careers beyond teaching and will prepare students to be leaders in those fields, leaders in early intervention, leaders in research, leaders in early childhood advocacy and county offices of education.

 Links to External Career Information Resources